Manikatlantis/BU_Spark_Hackathon_2026/README.md

 GBH's 26 in 26 initiative, think about what's next for Gateway cities. <br>
 finding trends - finding the best stuff about different communities <br>
 Deportation data project - info from ICE (arrests, country, location of sending them immediately after arrest, immigration data, cencs data) <br>
 Different stories of people that are underrepresented.
-THINK LIKE A REPORTER.
+THINK LIKE A REPORTER. <br>

+Create a unified dataset to showcase the immigration data and representation of community.